-When the board is connected to your computer for the first time, the operating system will perform a driver software installation.
-The driver file supports both 32- and 64-bit versions of Microsoft® Windows® XP, Windows Vista®, Windows 7, Windows 8, and Windows 10.
+When the board connects to the computer for the first time, the operating system will perform a driver software installation.
+The driver file supports both 32- and 64-bit versions of Microsoft® Windows® XP, Windows Vista®, Windows® 7, Windows® 8, and Windows® 10.
 The drivers for the board are included with MPLAB® X IDE.